timothyjward/osgi.enroute.site/_FAQ/400--dtos.md

 The List, Set, Map and array aggregates must only hold objects of the listed types.

-Again, as the object graph from a Data Transfer Object must be a tree to simplify serialization and deserialization, the DTO class has some very specific requirements:
+The object graph from a Data Transfer Object must be a tree (i.e. not have any cycles) to simplify serialization and deserialization.
+The DTO class also has some other specific requirements:

 * **public** – Only public classes with public members work as DTO.
-* **static** – Fields must **not** be static but inner classes must be static.
+* **static** – Fields must **not** be static but inner classes **must** be static.
 * **no-arg constructor** – To allow instantiation before setting the fields
 * **extend** – DTOs can extend another DTO
-* **no generics** – DTOs should never have a generic signature, nor extend a class that has a generic signature because this makes serialization really hard.
+* **no generics** – DTOs should never have a variable generic signature because this makes serialization really hard.

 ### Equals and HashCode